 Post by CC Corp on Oct 5, 2013 21:28:44 GMT -5

 This is a condensed guide for those who are not as familiarized with the .hack series or its games (yes, a guide within a guide).
-Although the site is catered to the whims of .hack, it is by no means exclusive to just its fans.
-If you find that your questions are still not answered by this guide, feel free to ask around and someone will definitely answer you and we might even add your question to the FAQ board.
+If you find that your questions are still not answered by this guide, feel free to ask around and someone will definitely answer you and we might even add your question to the FAQ thread.

 The .hack series takes place mainly within "The World", a fictional MMORPG published and maintained by the also fictional CyberConnect Corporation, known as the CC Corporation.
 The World's overall landscapes depict a general sense of fantasy and the surreal.
 In the case of this revision of The World, called R:Fusion, the game's landscapes also cover the more steam punk thematic of its previous predecesor, The World R:2.
 The timeframe of the world outside the game is based in a future where technology has advanced to the point that virtual gaming has reached its zenith and people can play using HDMs of various designs.
 Although rping takes place solely within the game, we should by no means forget that players are still based in the real world and so everything that happens there will be affecting them.

 The World consists of a cluster of servers distributed around the world.
 When players log in, they materialize in the Root Town of the server they last used.